-Learning how to dance is fun and, if you know what to look for, easy.
-Keeping that in mind, here are 5 things to look for as you choose the ballroom dance studio that’s right for you.
+Learning how to dance is fun and, with the right teacher, easy.
+With that in mind, here are 5 things to look for as you choose the ballroom dance studio that’s right for you.

 Why choose a ballroom dance studio?

-To begin with, you can study dance in a variety of ways.
+To begin with, you can study dance in a number of different ways.
 For example, online lessons or a series of group classes are readily available.
 Although, in choosing them, you’ll miss the advantages of studying in a ballroom dance studio.

 To be specific, most studios use the 3-way method of teaching.
-This would be a combination of private lessons, group classes, and dance parties.
+That is, they use a combination of private lessons, group classes, and dance parties.
 Each of these 3 methods has a specific job to do.

 - Private lessons focus on your individual abilities.